ajaypatil087/TextFileManager/README.md

-Before Starting get two different Terminals for NodeServer and FileManagerApp For Starting getting started woth NodeServer
+Before Starting get two different Terminals for NodeServer and FileManagerApp For getting started with NodeServer
 # Getting started Node Server